jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``>`` is an operator that is used to send output from a program to the file given
   - `pytest-watch <https://pypi.org/project/pytest-watch/>`_ is a python program that automatically runs the `pytest <https://docs.pytest.org/>`_ python package when a python file in the project changes
   - `pytest <https://docs.pytest.org/>`_ is a python package like `unittest <https://docs.python.org/3/library/unittest.html>`_ for running tests in Python
-  - ``requirements.txt`` is the name of a file where I can list required python packages for `pip <https://pypi.org/project/pip/>`_ the `python package manager <https://pypi.org/project/pip/>`_ to install later, you can use any name you like
+  - ``requirements.txt`` is the name of a file where I list required python packages for `pip <https://pypi.org/project/pip/>`_ the `python package manager <https://pypi.org/project/pip/>`_ to install later, you can use any name you like

 * I make a `virtual environment <https://docs.python.org/3/glossary.html#term-virtual-environment>`_ with the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ :ref:`module<ModuleNotFoundError>` from the `python standard library <https://docs.python.org/3/tutorial/stdlib.html?highlight=standard%20library>`_